 Things to consider:

-- The core functionalities (deal intelligence, revenue intelligence, people intelligence) that you actually need
+- The core functionalities (deal intelligence, revenue intelligence, sales coaching and buyer intelligence) that you actually need

 - The scope for flexibility and customizability as needed in your context